alonitac/GitProjectFursa/README.md

 **Notes**:

 - If you've messed up the repo, you can always checkout branch main and run `git reset --hard <commit-id>` where `<commit-id>` is the commit hash from which you need to start.
-- By default, your tags are'nt being pushed to remote.
+- By default, your tags aren't being pushed to remote.
 Make sure to push your tags using the `--tags` flag in the `git push` command.

 ### Test it locally